tobek/laminae/notes.md

 (move from above and below into here)

-23 of them!

 - nostalgia - CGD or NGD?
 - artists - LEC is a bit, but otherwise NEC, CNC, CGC
     - Poetic Terrorism and creative madness - http://www.yorku.ca/caitlin/1900/play/poetic_terrorism.htm maybe CNC
     - "retinal" art, intended only to please the eye.
 Instead, Duchamp wanted to use art to serve the mind. - LGP?
 - terrapin (is it an archive/library/museum or more sensorium? could be both)
 - something pretty futuristic, but not described as such - LGP?
 LEP?
-- they worship a god who is crazy but they love it - CGC NEP NEC
+- they worship a god who is crazy but they love it - CGC NEC
 - something where everything is like a play, or all interactions are formulaic - NGP probably, currently vaguely used in LGC
     + like a drama?
     + greek stock characters/jungian archetypes etc